Copper Canyon Apartment Homes shooting

-The Copper Canyon Apartment Homes Shooting was a shooting on December 31, 2017, in Highlands Ranch, Colorado.
+The Copper Canyon Apartment Homes shooting was a mass shooting that occurred on December 31, 2017, in Highlands Ranch, Colorado.
 One police deputy, Zackari Parrish, was fatally shot, and four others were wounded.
-Two civilians were also shot by the suspect, who was later killed in an exchange of gun fire with a SWAT tactical team.
-The suspect reportedly used a rifle and a shotgun.
+Two civilians were also shot by the gunman, who was later killed in an exchange of gunfire with a SWAT tactical team.
+The perpetrator reportedly used a rifle and a shotgun.
 Law enforcement had responded first to a noise complaint, then to a domestic-disturbance call to the apartment.
-During the second visit, the suspect barricaded himself in his bedroom and shot the deputies in an "ambush" style when they entered.
-The suspect was later shot dead by a police tactical team that subsequently re-entered the apartment.
-It was later determined that the suspect, former attorney Matthew Riehl, was a veteran with a history of psychotic episodes and he had recently stopped taking his medication.
+During the second visit, the perpetrator barricaded himself in his bedroom and shot the deputies in an "ambush" style when they entered.
+The perpetrator was later shot dead by a police tactical team that subsequently re-entered the apartment.
+It was later determined that the perpetrator, former attorney Matthew Riehl, was a veteran with a history of psychotic episodes and he had recently stopped taking his medication.